ARM-software/cmsis-pack-eclipse/readme.md

 3. (Optional) Download com.arm.cmsis.pack.refclient_x.x.x.x.jar to **dropin** folder of your Eclipse installation.

-###Using the CMSIS-Pack Management Plug-In:
-##Installing Software Packs the CMSIS-Pack Management Plug-In
+###Installing Software Packs the CMSIS-Pack Management Plug-In
 1. Start Eclipse with installed **CMSIS-Pack Management Plug-In**.

 2. Specify the location of the installed Software Packs with the Eclipse menu command **Window - Preferences - CMSIS Packs**.
 The **CMSIS Pack root folder** is the base directory, for example *C:\Keil_v5\ARM\Pack*.